sarmadsaleem333/Blogging-Site-For-CodSoft/README.md

 <<<<<<< HEAD
+Please make sure to make a public/images folder in backend too to handle upload of images
 # Getting Started with Create React App
+Befor
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Make sure to add images folder in src
 ## Available Scripts